Shane McMahon: Commissioner of Smackdown and various feuds (2016–2017)

-On the February 21, 2017 episode of SmackDown, after AJ Styles and Luke Harper simultaneously eliminated each other in a number one contender's battle royal as the final two entrants, McMahon made singles match between the two for the February 28 episode of SmackDown with the winner going on to face Bray Wyatt for the WWE Championship at WrestleMania 33.
+On the February 21, 2017 episode of SmackDown Live, after AJ Styles and Luke Harper simultaneously eliminated each other in a number one contender's battle royal as the final two entrants, McMahon made singles match between the two for the February 28 episode of SmackDown Live with the winner going on to face Bray Wyatt for the WWE Championship at WrestleMania 33 on April 2.
 Styles would originally go on to win the match before McMahon would restart the contest due to Harper having his foot on the rope during the pinfall.
 After McMahon accidentally distracted Harper, Styles would capitalize and pin Harper once again.
-That same week, after Randy Orton turned on Wyatt and cashed in his Royal Rumble winning opportunity, McMahon would go on to book a number one contender's match and the now even more infuriated Styles lost to Orton on the March 7 episode of SmackDown.
+That same week, after Randy Orton turned on Wyatt and cashed in his Royal Rumble winning opportunity, McMahon would go on to book a number one contender's match and the now even more infuriated Styles lost to Orton on the March 7 episode of SmackDown Live.
 After losing the match, Styles would confront McMahon in the Gorilla position with things getting physical between the pair.
 The following week, Styles attacked McMahon inside the parking lot, which caused McMahon to be busted open and suffer a storyline concussion.
 Due to this, Styles was (kayfabe) "fired" from SmackDown.
 However, as McMahon was about to leave, he went back to the arena and announced that he will face Styles at WrestleMania 33.
 On April 2, at WrestleMania 33, McMahon lost to AJ Styles in a singles match.
-On April 4, the first episode of SmackDown after WrestleMania, McMahon, and Styles shook hands.
+On April 4, the first episode of SmackDown Live after WrestleMania, McMahon and Styles shook hands, ending the feud.